HIV and AIDS CE Course – Online CE Course

 HIV and AIDS CE Course Objectives and Outline:

 - Discuss at least one cause of HIV and AIDS.

-- Identify at least three relevant statistics and epidemiology of HIV/AIDS.
+- Identify at least two relevant statistics related to HIV/AIDS.

-- Identify at least two common stigmas associated with HIV/AIDS.
+- Describe at least one common stigma associated with HIV/AIDS.

 In addition to the course objectives listed above, this course addresses the following content areas related to HIV and AIDS: